-Balingup owner/business operator developments in Balingup.
-Development costs are making small developments unviable.
+operator costs are making small developments unviable.
 Growth required in Balingup, however should be small and in keeping with the area.
 Careful consideration required for prime agricultural land.
 Farming and houses can mix if planned.
 Seeking rezoning of Balingup Heights for residential development.
-General comments reflected in Strategy.
 Rezoning proposal outside of settlement area and not supported.
-29. W Holmes Balingup Resident Too many trucks on the road.
+29. Balingup Resident Too many trucks on the road.
 Re-open railway line for freight traffic.
 Supported.
 Strategy highlights need to improve transport infrastructure.
-30. W Erdmann Donnybrook Resident Having industrial activities near residential uses is detrimental to the residents.
+30. Donnybrook Resident Having industrial activities near residential uses is detrimental to the residents.
 Locate industrial activities in industrial park outside of town.
 Supported.
 Strategy highlights need to improve amenity of industrial activities in Townsite.
 Shire supports location of industrial activities in Sandhills Industrial Area.
-31. Rob Paull & Associates (J Bailey) Balingup Landowner Lot 2 and Lot 10 Southampton Road, Balingup to be considered in Townsite Strategy for sustainable residential development.
+31. Rob Paull & Associates on behalf of Landowner Lot 2 and Lot 10 Southampton Road, Balingup to be considered in Townsite Strategy for sustainable residential development.
 Include Lot 3 Padbury Road as tourist development area, specifically caravan park and chalets.
 Noted.
 Portion of land in lot 2 considered for residential or townsite expansion.
 Lot 3 Padbury Road not part of Townsite expansion.
 Caravan Park and chalet development outside scope of strategy and could be considered through DA.